WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow.OS/index.md

 <Tabs groupId="os">
   <TabItem value="windows" label="Windows" default>

+[//]: # (Whenever editing these OS sections, make sure any common instructions are edited in the other OS/IDE sections as well to keep them in sync with each other.)

 ### Step 1 - Create a Wilderness Labs Account

 In order to download the latest version of Meadow.OS, you will need to create a **Wilderness Labs Account**.
 You can register [here](https://identity.wildernesslabs.co/signin/register).